pymeasure/pymeasure/docs/dev/adding_instruments.rst

 Again, by specifying the fixture's name, in this case :code:`extreme5000`, invoking :code:`pytest` will skip these tests by default.

-It is also possible to define derived fixtures for example to put the device into a specific state.
+It is also possible to define derived fixtures, for example to put the device into a specific state.
 Such a fixture would look like this:

 .. code-block:: python